 For CIMA exams this functionality can be tested on the CIMA Canvas.
 Although this isn’t the exact whiteboard you will be given in your exams, it gives you a chance to test it.

-For other exams proctored through Pearson Vue you could check out their virtual whiteboard.
+For other exams proctored through Pearson Vue you can get familiar with the online whiteboard before your exam.

 Pen and paper are still relevant, of course, but in a world that is becoming increasingly digital, maybe this is a lesson to us all that we could save a lot of time and energy by writing things straight onto a computer?